TomasPilar/PhpStorm-LiveTemplates/README.md

     Windows: <your home directory>\.WebIde<version>\config
     MacOS: ~/Library/Preferences/WebIde<version>

-There is a `templates/` directory.
-This directory contains XML files with Live Templates.
+There is a `templates/` directory, which contains XML files with Live Templates.
+Copy XML files from this package into this directory.

 Restart PhpStorm IDE and profit!